Durable Power of Attorney for Finances: Do I need one?

 A power of attorney for finances is also sometimes called a “Durable Power of Attorney for Asset Management” or “Durable Power of Attorney for Finances.”
-It is a legal document that allows you to give someone the power to act on your behalf, even after you have become incapacitated.
+It is a legal document that allows you to give someone the power to act on your behalf.
+This is possible even after you have become incapacitated.

 Without this important document, your loved ones will have to go to court and ask a judge to give them authority over your financial affairs.
-This is called obtaining a “conservatorship” and can be expensive and embarrassing not to mention your loved ones must ask the court to rule that you cannot take care of your own affairs — a public airing of a very private matter.
+This is called obtaining a “conservatorship“.
+It can be expensive and embarrassing.
+Your loved ones must ask the court to rule that you cannot take care of your own affairs — a public airing of a very private matter.

 Who makes financial decisions for me under a California durable power of attorney for finances?

-In California, the person you name to make decisions for you is called your “agent.”
-You can name any competent adult as your agent; the person most definitely doesn’t have to be a lawyer.
+In California, an “agent” is the person you name to make decisions for you.
+You can name any competent adult as your agent.
+The person most definitely doesn’t have to be a lawyer.
 You should look for 3 qualities in an agent: 1.) honesty, 2.) common sense, and 3.) dependability.
 It is also a good idea to choose a person who lives nearby which will make this easier from a practical point of view.

 When does my durable power of attorney for finances take effect?